Cluster and then Embed: A Modular Approach for Visualization: The Cluster+Embed approach

 \paragraph{Notation} We take $\delta_{ij}$ as a measure of dissimilarity between $x_i$ and $x_j$.
 For example, $\delta_{ij}$ could be the Euclidean distance, $\| x_i - x_j \|$.
 The ``Swiss roll'' is an often used example of the importance of the choice of the dissimilarity measure, where the Euclidean distance between two points does not capture their intrinsic similarity well, and rather the geodesic distance would be a much more appropriate measure of dissimilarity \cite{tenenbaum2000, roweis2000}.
-Another example is the MNIST dataset of handwritten digits in $\bbR^{28 \times 28}$, where Euclidean distance is strongly affected by pixel position (e.g., shifting a digit to the left would result in an image very dissimilar from the original image).
-For our simplest examples, we set $\delta_{ij} = \|x_i-x_j\|$ though for some examples where we do not expect the Euclidean distance to capture dissimilarity well, we approximate the geodesic distance from the $k$NN graph as in Isomap~\cite{tenenbaum2000}.
+Another example is the MNIST dataset of handwritten digits in $\bbR^{28 \times 28}$, where Euclidean distance is strongly affected by pixel position (e.g., shifting a digit to the left would result in an image very dissimilar from the original image) \cite{lecun2002gradient}.
+The C+E approach can be applied with any choice of dissimilarity measure.